Trust account framework

 The new project and retention trust account framework will be phased in gradually to all eligible building and construction contracts valued at $1 million or more.
 This will make sure that the industry has time to adapt and get ready for the changes.

-From 1 March 2021, the new trust account framework will apply to eligible state government contracts valued between $1 million and $10 million.
-These kinds of contracts already use project bank accounts.
+The first phase began on 1 March 2021 and applies to eligible state government contracts valued between $1 million and $10 million.
+These kinds of contracts used project bank accounts.

 The trust account framework will apply to other eligible building and construction contracts in four phases: